 In addition to the work on the ground, the partners are formulating joint positions when it comes to political decisions and developing transport regulations.
 Currently, the EU Member States are implementing the Trans-European Transport Network (TEN-T) policy.
 Just recently, the EMMA project managed to bring together stakeholders from the Nordic and from the south-eastern Baltic Sea to develop joint inputs to the definition process of the “good navigational status”, which is a part of the guidelines for TEN-T implementation.
 With this input, the experts from the Baltic Sea region not only managed to show the specific conditions (i.e. ice conditions, limited draft in free-flowing rivers) but also some possible solutions such as the barge convoy.
 “The aim of our joint effort is to define the good navigation status regionally instead of having one general definition that cannot be possibly met in the Baltic Sea region countries”, says Stefan Breitenbach.

 With EUR 3.44 million of support from the European Union, the Interreg project EMMA helped five countries around the Baltic Sea identify better inland waterway transport as a common interests, develop a habit of cooperation and thus delivered territorial cohesion.
-And EMMA is important for the whole macro-region.
-This is why it is a flagship project of the EU Strategy for the Baltic Sea Region.
+And EMMA is important for the whole macro-region - this is why it is a flagship project of the EU Strategy for the Baltic Sea Region.
 By continuously cooperating to feed into policy processes, the EMMA partners hope to jointly improve the conditions for inland navigation and thus make the Baltic Sea region better accessible in the long run.
 And they benefit personally, highlights Stefan Breitenbach: "To me Interreg projects are really inspiring, because you can easily meet people from different countries and backgrounds, speak with them about their viewpoints and challenges and this way learn from their experience."